 Maths throughout the school is taught using the mastery approach.
 Where children are encouraged to engage with maths through using whole class and group sessions, using concrete resources to support learning at all stages before moving on to record methods more formally.

-In Key Stage one and two the children are taught maths for 1 hour and 20 minutes each day, in two sessions.
+In Key Stage 1 pupils receive an hour of mathematics planning each day, whilst in Key Stage 2 the children are taught maths for 1 hour and 20 minutes each day, in two sessions.

 The first session of 20 minutes focuses on arithmetic and the recall of key number facts: counting, number bonds, multiplication and division facts, prime numbers, square numbers etc. These are practised using iPads, board games, chanting, singing and though paired and group work.
 This session also allows the children to work on their individual and group targets in maths.